dhurlburtusa/shortcuts/wordpress/wordpress-block_theme-notes.md

   + `header.html`
   + others
 - `patterns/`
   + Reusable patterns made up of one or more blocks that users can insert via the editor interface.
-WordPress will automatically register files included in this folder.
+WordPress will automatically register patterns included in this folder when a valid header is provided.
   + `example.php`
   + others
 - `styles/`